berarma/new-lg4ff/README.md

   period will not change.
 In static mode the period will increase as needed.
   In dynamic mode the timer period will be dynamic trying to maintain synch with the device to minimize latencies (default).

-- lowres_timer: Disabled by default.
-For compatibility testing, when set the hires timer is disabled.

 - profile: Enable debug messages when set to 1.